 Indicate the mechanism of faculty oversight of the program, including any special committees or directors associated with the program.
 Describe the process for curriculum management and other aspects of faculty oversight.
+Indicate who will serve as GPA and GPC.

 Administration - Describe the staffing plan for administrative and support services for the program.